kheinrich93/LGC-Plus/README.md

 Proposed by [Konstantin Heinrich](http://www.linkedin.com/in/konstantin-heinrich) and [Max Mehltretter](http://mehltretter.net/).

-Our paper can soon be found in the [ISPRS archives](https://www.isprs.org/publications/archives.aspx).
+Our paper can be found in the [ISPRS archives XLIII](https://www.int-arch-photogramm-remote-sens-spatial-inf-sci.net/XLIII-B2-2021/91/2021/).
 Please refer to our paper, when using the code.

 ## Prerequisites
 This code was tested with Python 3.7.7, Tensorflow 2.2.0, CUDA 10.1 on the [cluster system](https://www.luis.uni-hannover.de/en/services/computing/scientific-computing/technical-specifications-of-clusters/) at the Leibniz University of Hannover, Germany, under CentOs 7.6.
-Additionally, for small tests with an Nvidia Geforce 1060 gtx on Windows 10 was used.
+For debugging purposes, an Nvidia Geforce 1060 gtx on Windows 10 was used.

 The following data hierarchy is used: